-JUSTICE BLACKMUN, dissenting.
+JUSTICE BLACKMUN, with whom JUSTICE BRENNAN joins, dissenting.

 The legal principles with which the Court is concerned in this civil case obviously far transcend the ugly facts of respondent's criminal convictions in the courts of Missouri for heroin possession and assault.